 You should also keep the following major events in mind:

-- First-Year Orientation: the week leading up to Labor Day
+First-Year Orientation: the weeks before and after Labor Day

-Building Hours: Please keep in mind that not all buildings are always open.
-While it may be possible to arrange to have a building openned, there may be additional costs or security concerns.
+Building Hours: Please keep in mind that our buildings are not open 24/7.
+While it may be possible to arrange to have a building opened outside of the open/close hours listed on 25live, there may be additional costs or security concerns.

 Quiet Hours (near Residence Halls): All members of the University Community have a right to reasonable peace and quiet during normal hours of rest.
 Creating undue noise or disturbance in or adjacent to residential units is prohibited between 12 midnight and 7 AM on weekdays and between 2 AM and 9 AM on Saturdays and Sundays.